 Wireframing dashboards is quickly becoming the optimal method to address these problems.
 The largest consulting firms in the world use these processes to make sure their dashboards will be valuable, actionable and insightful BEFORE development starts and on future iterations of their dashboards.

 By taking a practical approach to enterprise dashboard design, you can ensure your dashboards bring value to the business and allow actionable insights for the users.
-Through a tried and tested process that consists of user/stakeholder interviews, workshops, design and data visualization best practices, the resulting dashboard is one that meets the goals of the business while supporting the users
+Through a tried and tested process that consists of user/stakeholder interviews, workshops, design and data visualization best practices, the resulting dashboard is one that meets the goals of the business while supporting the users.

 Nicholas Kelly is the Director of Visual Analytics at Logic20/20.
 He has built a career on gaining business insight from data.
 He is a hands-on leader in analytics with over 16 years of international experience in analytics and software development, deployment, adoption, and user experience.
-Nick’s passion lies in building user-centric analytics capabilities that align with business strategy and produce actual value to the business.
+Nick’s passion lies in building user-centric analytics capabilities that align with business strategy and produce actual value for businesses.
 With experience that ranges from solo coding and development to managing teams up to 25 data scientists, he knows the full analytics process and how to scale it.

-He has been featured in videos and articles, a regular speaker at international conferences, and has personally trained over 2,000 management consultants in data visualization and analytics best practices.
+He has been featured in videos and articles, as a regular speaker at international conferences, and has personally trained over 2,000 management consultants in data visualization and analytics best practices.